Committees and Working Groups

 Among the topics on the Regulatory Committee's agenda are competitiveness, taxation and incentives, regulation of the Marco Civil, Personal Data Protection Draft and the improvement of the Computer Law.
 The Committee has already played an important role in drawing up the “For a Digital and Competitive Brazil” plan, delivered to presidential candidates and candidates for state governments during the 2014 Election campaign and signed by ABES, Assespro and Brasscom.

-Leader: Andriei Gutierrez and Leticia Lewis
+Leader: Andriei Gutierrez

 ESocial Working Group